-Since the DCS-3220G Internet Camera is designed with a CS-mount, the lens equipped with the Internet Camera can be replaced with any standard C or CS-mount lens commonly used within the surveillance industry.
+Since the DCS-3220 is designed with a CS- mount, the lens equipped with the Internet Camera can be replaced with any standard C or CS lens commonly used within the surveillance industry.

-Follow the instructions below to replace the supplied lens with any C or CS-mount lens.
+Follow the instructions below to replace the supplied lens with any C or CS type lens.

-- Unscrew the Internet Camera lens - 2.
-When using a C-mount lens, attach the new lens to a CS to C-mount adapter. - 3.
-Screw the new lens onto the Internet Camera. - 4.
+- 1. Unscrew the Internet Camera lens - 2.
+When using a C-lens, attach the new lens to a CS-C adapter - 3.
+Screw the new lens onto the Internet Camera.
+If appropriate, adjust the iris according to the prevailing light conditions. - 4.
 Refer to Adjusting the Internet Camera Focus on the previous page. - 5.
 Refresh the Web browser and monitor the results from the Internet Camera.